by Luke Cronin

 Importance:

-You can learn more about the fundamental principles of load-bearing walls in this Wikipedia page.
+Learn more about the fundamental principles of load-bearing walls.

 Got it?
 Great, let’s keep rolling and make sure your renovation plans don’t turn your cozy home into a risky game of structural roulette.